vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 195

-devyā jij˜

-nāsayā \(‘in order to test the Goddess’\), which has a greater intrinsic probability than Umā openly acknowledging her ignorance: umā jij˜
+devyā jijñāsayā \(‘in order to test the Goddess’\), which has a greater intrinsic probability than Umā openly acknowledging her ignorance: umā jijñāsamānā.

-nāsamānā.

 The editors of the MBh may have been tempted into accepting this, probably corrupt version of 59c in the critical text on account of the fact that the MBh text as we have it does not explicitly state that Umā stands the test and rec-